-Figure 4-10-2: Access Control List Configuration Page Screenshot
+Figure 4-10-2: Access Control List Configuration page Screenshot

-Г Object Description Ingress Port Indicates the ingress port of the ACE.
-Possible values are: ■ All: The ACE will match all ingress port. ■ Port: The ACE will match a specific ingress port.
+Object Description Ingress Port Indicates the ingress port of the ACE.
+Possible values are: ■ All: The ACE will match all ingress port.
+Port: The ACE will match a specific ingress port.
 Policy / Bitmask Indicates the policy number and bitmask of the ACE.
 Frame Type Indicates the frame type of the ACE.
-Possible values are: Any: The ACE will match any frame type. ■ EType: The ACE will match Ethernet Type frames.
-Note that an Ethernet Type based ACE will not get matched by IP and ARP frames. ■ ARP: The ACE will match ARP/RARP frames. ■ IPv4: The ACE will match all IPv4 frames. ■ IPv4/ICMP: The ACE will match IPv4 frames with ICMP protocol. ■ IPv4/UDP: The ACE will match IPv4 frames with UDP protocol. ■ IPv4/TCP: The ACE will match IPv4 frames with TCP protocol. ■ IPv4/Other: The ACE will match IPv4 frames, which are not ICMP/UDP/TCP. ■ IPv6: The ACE will match all IPv6 standard frames. • Action Indicates the forwarding action of the ACE. ■ Permit: Frames matching the ACE may be forwarded and learned. ■ Deny: Frames matching the ACE are dropped.
+Possible values are: ■ Any: The ACE will match any frame type. ■ EType: The ACE will match Ethernet Type frames.
+Note that an Ethernet Type based ACE will not get matched by IP and ARP frames. ■ ARP: The ACE will match ARP/RARP frames. ■ IPv4: The ACE will match all IPv4 frames. ■ IPv4/ICMP: The ACE will match IPv4 frames with ICMP protocol. ■ IPv4/UDP: The ACE will match IPv4 frames with UDP protocol. ■ IPv4/TCP: The ACE will match IPv4 frames with TCP protocol. ■ IPv4/Other: The ACE will match IPv4 frames, which are not ICMP/UDP/TCP. ■ IPv6: The ACE will match all IPv6 standard frames. • Action Indicates the forwarding action of the ACE. ■ Permit: Frames matching the ACE may be forwarded and learned. ■ Deny : Frames matching the ACE are dropped.
 Rate Limiter Indicates the rate limiter number of the ACE.
 The allowed range is 1 to 16.
 When Disabled is displayed, the rate limiter operation is disabled.

 Port Redirect Indicates the port redirect operation of the ACE.
 Frames matching the ACE are redirected to the port number.
 The allowed values are Disabled or a specific port number.
 When Disabled is displayed, the port redirect operation is disabled. • Mirror Specify the mirror operation of this port.
 Frames matching the ACE are mirrored to the destination mirror port.
 The allowed values are: ■ Enabled: Frames received on the port are mirrored. ■ Disabled : Frames received on the port are not mirrored.
 The default value is "Disabled". • Counter The counter indicates the number of times the ACE was hit by a frame.
-Modification Buttons You can modify each ACE (Access Control Entry) in the table using the following buttons:
+Modification Buttons You can modify each ACE (Access Control Entry) in the table using the following buttons: : Inserts a new ACE before the current row.
+Edits the ACE row.
+Moves the ACE up the list.
+Moves the ACE down the list. 🔞: Deletes the ACE.
+The lowest plus sign adds a new entry at the bottom of the ACE listings.

-Auto-refresh Check this box to refresh the Page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-Refresh Click to refresh the Page; any changes made locally will be undone.
+Refresh: Click to refresh the page; any changes made locally will be undone.